Het-Sathwara/DDCET-Practice-Question-Generator/README.md

 # Question Generator

-A comprehensive, intelligent question generation system for Physics and Mathematics based on the **DDCET (Diploma to Degree Common Entrance Test)** syllabus, with difficulty levels inspired by JEE Main/Advanced standards.
+A comprehensive, intelligent question generation system for Physics and Mathematics based on the **DDCET (Diploma to Degree Common Entrance Test)** syllabus

-## Status: PRODUCTION READY | 130+ Formulas | 20 Generators
+## Status: Prototype | 130+ Formulas | 20 Generators

 ### Latest Update: Comprehensive Individual Math Generators
 - Limits: 14+ formulas (ALL from formula image)